 A balanced diet and sufficient exercise keep the digestive organ fit.
-Screening can significantly reduce the risk of bowel cancer.
+Screening can massively reduce the risk of colorectal cancer.

 Text: Helga Kessler

-It’s a strange organ: A thin tube five to six meters long with many folds and villi is followed by a thicker section about one meter long.
+It is a strange organ: a five to six meter long thin tube with many folds and villi is followed by an approximately one meter long, thicker section.
 A muscle seals the whole thing gas-tight.
-The place of digestion may seem very simple at first glance, but it is extremely complex: In the intestine, not only are nutrients broken down and absorbed, but also pathogens are fought off, hormones are released and enzymes and vitamins are produced.
-“If everything works smoothly, the intestine is healthy,” says Senior Consultant Michael Scharl from the Department of Gastroenterology and Hepatology.
-To keep the intestine healthy, the intestinal mucosa, which covers an estimated 40 square meters, and the microbiome made up of trillions of bacteria, have to work together perfectly.
+At first glance, the site of digestion seems very simple, but it is extremely complex: In the intestine, not only are nutrients broken down and absorbed, but pathogens are also warded off, hormones are secreted, and enzymes and vitamins are produced.
+“If everything functions smoothly, the intestine is healthy,” says lead physician Michael Scharl of the Department of Gastroenterology and Hepatology.
+For the intestine to remain healthy, the intestinal mucosa, which covers an estimated 40 square meters, and the microbiome, which consists of trillions of bacteria, must interact perfectly.

-Mucous membranes are both a barrier and a place of exchange: On the one hand, they prevent the microorganisms from spreading throughout the body and, on the other hand, they are in contact with them, thus training the immune system.
-“The more different types of bacteria they have, the better,” says Michael Scharl.
-In the small intestine, the mucous membranes release digestive enzymes and absorb nutrients; in the large intestine, they remove water.
-Glandular cells produce the mucus which makes boluses and stools slippery.
-Blood vessels under the mucous membranes transport digested nutrients together with the lymphatic vessels.
-Millions of nerve cells, largely independently of the brain, regulate the activity of the intestinal muscles, regulate blood flow and the release of hormones.
-If nerve regulation in the intestine is impaired, this can be seen in the form of abdominal pain, for example in the case of an irritable bowel.
-Physical well-being is closely linked to the colonization of bacteria in the intestine.
-Around two kilos of microorganisms are mainly found in the large intestine.
-In return for accommodation, bacteria of the intestinal microbiome contribute to the synthesis of the feel-good hormone serotonin or the sleep hormone melatonin as well as to the synthesis of vitamins E, B12 and folic acid.
-The intestinal bacteria are involved in the synthesis of bile acids, and they break down fibers that humans would otherwise be unable to absorb.
-They produce short-chain fatty acids from cellulose, which in turn serve as food for the bacteria, eliminating pathogens and protecting them against inflammation.
+If the nerve regulation in the intestine is disturbed, this becomes noticeable in the form of abdominal pain, for example in irritable bowel syndrome.
+Physical well-being is closely linked to the bacterial colonization in the intestine.
+Around two kilograms of microorganisms are found mainly in the large intestine.
+As a quasi quid pro quo for accommodation, bacteria of the intestinal microbiome contribute, for example, to the synthesis of the happiness hormone serotonin or the sleep hormone melatonin, as well as to the synthesis of vitamins E, B12 and folic acid.
+Intestinal bacteria are involved in the synthesis of bile acids, and they break down dietary fiber that humans could not otherwise absorb.
+They produce short-chain fatty acids from cellulose – these in turn serve as food for the very bacteria that eliminate pathogens and protect against inflammation.